.htaccess tips and tricks

 </ifModule>

 This work in constant progress is some collected wisdom, stuff I've learned on the topic of .htaccess hacking, commands I've used successfully in the past, on a variety of server setups, and in most cases still do.
-You may have to tweak the examples some to get the desired result, though, and a reliable test server is a powerful ally, preferably one with a very similar setup to your "live" server.
+You may have to tweak the examples some to get the desired result, though, and a reliable test server is a powerful ally, preferably one with a similar setup to your "live" server.
 Okay, to begin..

-..a win32 Apache mirror of corz.org
+..an old Win32 Apache mirror of corz.org

 peecee Explorer view with invisible files